nicogra98/Digit_Recognition/README.md

 Handwritten Digit Recognition using the MNSIT dataset using keras, tensorflow, PIL, numpy and python

 ### Dependecies

-_tensorflow, keras, numpy, matplotlib and PIL for the development of the neuronal network_ _tkinter, PIL, numpy and keras for the GUI_
+'''tensorflow, keras, numpy, matplotlib and PIL''' for the development of the neuronal network
+'''_tkinter, PIL, numpy and keras_ for the GUI'''

 ### Contents
 _MNIST.h5_ The output of the trained model